-Specific Risk: In the case of equities, the capital requirement against specific risk is calculated by multiplying the overall gross position by four percent (4%).
-Subject to certain conditions pertaining (the most notable one being that the equities must be deemed highly liquid) the applicable rate can be reduced to two percent (2%) for these equities satisfying the conditions.
+Specific Risk: In the case of equities, the capital requirement against specific risk is calculated by multiplying the overall gross position by eight percent (8%).
 In the case of Traded Debt Instruments, the capital requirement against specific risk is calculated by applying a factor ranging from zero percent (0%) to twelve percent (12%), depending on a combination of the characteristics of the issuer and the residual term to final maturity.